yuri-pelo/moodle-qtype_stack/doc/en/Developer/Development_track.md

 TODO for the Better CSS, including "tool tips".

-0. Merge from master.  (!)
+1. When you navigate away, the MathJax should remain.
+2. Fix CSS so popups remain in the visible window.
-1. Only use popover style when the extra option is set.
+3. Only use popover style when the extra option is set.
 See line 65 of algebraic.class.php.
-2. Fix CSS so popups remain in the visible window.
-3. Add in for Numerical and units inputs.
+4. Add in for Numerical and units inputs.
-4. Add in for matrices.
+5. Add in for matrices.
-5. Unit tests.
+6. Code style check, unit tests, browsers....
+7. ?
+When we navigate away, replace the input box with the MathJax displayed form.
+But, what about screen readers?!

 ## Version 4.3